semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 1. Create or edit your `bitbucket-pipelines.yml` file in the repository you want to scan.
 2. Copy the relevant code snippet provided in [Sample Bitbucket Pipelines configuration snippet](#sample-bitbucket-pipelines-configuration-snippet), and then paste it to your `bitbucket-pipelines.yml`.
 3. Commit the updated `bitbucket-pipelines.yml` configuration file.
 4. The Semgrep job starts automatically upon detecting the committed `bitbucket-pipelines.yml` file.
-You can also view the job through Bitbucket's interface, by clicking **your repository > Pipelines**.
+You can view the job through Bitbucket's interface, by clicking **<span className="placeholder">REPOSITORY_NAME</span> > Pipelines**.
-5. Optional: Create a separate CI job for diff-aware scanning, which scans only changed files in PRs or MRs, by repeating steps 1-3 and uncommenting the `SEMGREP_BASELINE_REF` definition provided within the code snippet.
+5. Optional: Create a daily scheduled run for the custom pipeline on the main branch by [scheduling a pipeline in Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/pipeline-triggers/#On-schedule).

 :::note
 These steps can also be performed through Bitbucket's UI wizard.
-This UI wizard can be accessed through **Bitbucket > your repository > Pipelines > Create your first pipeline**.
+This UI wizard can be accessed through **Bitbucket > <span className="placeholder">REPOSITORY_NAME</span> > Pipelines > Create your first pipeline**.
 :::

 ### Sample Bitbucket Pipelines configuration snippet